yt-dlp/yt-dlp/README.md

     --no-download-archive            Do not use archive file (default)

 ## Download Options:
-    -N, --concurrent-fragments N     Number of fragments to download concurrently (default is 1)
+    -N, --concurrent-fragments N     Number of fragments of a dash/hlsnative video that should be download concurrently
+                                     (default is 1)
     -r, --limit-rate RATE            Maximum download rate in bytes per second (e.g. 50K or 4.2M)
     -R, --retries RETRIES            Number of retries (default is 10), or